These Homemade Turtles (caramel, pecan, and chocolate clusters) are a timeless classic for the chocolate box.

 Homemade Turtles (Caramel, Pecan, and Chocolate Clusters)

-- 1 in batch of homemade soft caramels cooked 4 degrees less than called for the recipe, or 24 store bought caramels
+- 1 batch homemade soft caramels cooked to 4 degrees less than called for in the recipe, or 24 store bought caramels

 - 100 pecan halves toasted